that-recsys-lab/librec-auto/librec_auto/docs/source/how-to-use-fairness-metrics.rst

 	id,feature id,value

-where ``id`` is a user id when user features are being stored and an item feature id when the file has the features of item.
+where ``id`` is a user id when user features are being stored and an item id when the file has the features of items.

-If there are multiple features associated with a given item, there will be multiple lines, one for each feature.
+If there are multiple features associated with a given id, there will be multiple lines, one for each feature.
 If the value for a feature is 0, it can be omitted.

 Feature files are stored in the same directory as the data being used in your study.